-Marie was considered highly attractive in her youth and she had several young men vying for her hand in marriage, however one young man had already stolen her heart – George of Wales.
+Marie was considered highly attractive in her youth and she had several young men vying for her hand in marriage, however one young man had already stolen her heart – George, Duke of York.
 Marie had known George for the majority of her life since he was also in the navy and had been a frequent visitor of the family while they were in Malta.
-George seemed to be just as fond of Marie, and when the prospect of marriage was raised, the Prince of Wales and Queen Victoria heartily approved of the match.
-Unfortunately, the same couldn’t be said of the Princess of Wales and Maria Alexandrovna who had a longterm enmity towards each other.
+George seemed to be just as fond of Marie, and when the prospect of marriage was raised, the Albert Edward, Prince of Wales and Queen Victoria heartily approved of the match.
+Unfortunately, the same couldn’t be said of the Alexandra, Princess of Wales and Maria Alexandrovna who had a longterm enmity towards each other.
 When George proposed to Marie, she reluctantly turned him down and hoped they could remain friends.

 Marie and Ferdinand were married on 10 January 1893 at Sigmaringen Castle and nine months later, Marie gave birth to her first child, Carol, on 15 October 1893.
 The birth of her son was not a happy experience for Marie as the Romanian doctors were reluctant to use chloroform, believing the agony of childbirth was a woman’s punishment for Eve’s sins, but they relented after the intervention of Maria Alexandrovna.
 Marie had a hard time adjusting to life in Romania, finding court life rather austere, and Queen Elisabeth’s constant reminders that childbirth was the most important part of a woman’s life only had Marie thinking the opposite.
 When Marie fell pregnant with her second child, Elisabeth, she longed for her mother to be with her.
 The king and queen felt Marie was incapable of raising her children by herself so they were promptly removed from her care.